GuideBuyer evaluation

 What LineNow does

-The trade-off is deliberate: LineNow is not trying to be Coupa or SAP Ariba for a procurement department.
+The trade-off is deliberate: LineNow is not being positioned here as Coupa, SAP Ariba, Procurify, Precoro, or Tradogram for formal approval governance.
 It is trying to remove the daily stuck-order work for a team where the owner, buyer, chef, warehouse manager, and bookkeeper are often the same two or three people.